5 steps to apply for a mortgage the right way

 Take a look at your credit, get your debts in check, and start shopping around for rates.

 Remember, the most important thing you can do before house hunting is to get pre-approved and determine your budget.
-You can get started below.Start your pre-approval application today (Jan 18th, 2020)
+You can get started below.Verify your new rate (Mar 31st, 2020)